Inedo/inedo-docs/Content/proget/feeds/connector-overview.md

 ## Feed Association

 After a connector is created, it must be associated with one or more feeds before packages can be retrieved from the connector.
-To do this, click **add connector** on the **Manage Feed** page and select the connector.
+To do this, click "Add Connector" on the "Manage Feed" page and select the connector.
 Packages from the connector are then immediately available in the feed.

 Starting with ProGet 5.3, connectors are created within a specific feed and are then automatically connected to that feed.

 If you need to change the feed associated with the connector:

-1. navigate to the "Manage Feed" page.
+1. Navigate to the "Manage Feed" page.
-2. select the "Connectors & Replication" tab.
+2. Select the "Connectors & Replication" tab.
-3. click the X to disassociate the connector from the feed.
+3. Click the X to disassociate the connector from the feed.

 You can then add the connector to another feed from the Manage Feed page.
-You can delete a connector completely from the Connectors screen (Feeds > Connectors ).
+You can delete a connector completely from the Connectors screen ("Feeds" > "Connectors" ).

 ## Self-Connectors

-Self connectors are connectors that refer to the same instance of ProGet.
+Self-Connectors are connectors that refer to the same instance of ProGet.
 These can be useful to:

- - aggregate feeds for different teams or organizations, and store packages in a single location
+ - Aggregate feeds for different teams or organizations, and store packages in a single location
- - apply a different set of permissions to a feed, for example, to restrict access to pre-production feeds
+ - Apply a different set of permissions to a feed, for example, to restrict access to pre-production feeds
- - filter packages from another feed, e.g., to view quality
+ - Filter packages from another feed, e.g., to view quality

 :::(Error)
 Self-connectors are locally connected to the same instance, but still forward all web requests as if they were not local.
 This means that users with built-in Windows authentication enabled must configure either the ProGet Integrated Web Server login user (or the application pool identity if using IIS) to run as an account with access rights to the connected feed.